Koenkk/zigbee2mqtt.io/docs/devices/TO-Q-SY2-163JZT.md

 ---
-title: "TONGOU TO-Q-SY2-163JZT control via MQTT"
+title: "Tongou TO-Q-SY2-163JZT control via MQTT"
-description: "Integrate your TONGOU TO-Q-SY2-163JZT via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tongou TO-Q-SY2-163JZT via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-04-30T17:38:24
 pageClass: device-page
 ---